Share this post on:

 • When engaged in a task, Ones focuses on achieving perfection, taking pains to make something as good as possible, while Eights can be satisfied with “good enough.”

-• Eights tend to go with their impulses, can be excessive, and dislike being inhibited.
+• Eights tend to go with their impulses, which can be excessive, and they dislike being inhibited.

 • In contrast, Ones tend to over-control their impulses and delay pleasurable activities, as they are typically more focused on correct behavior than indulging themselves.